-1832, 1867, 1884.
-Women Suffrage Movement, Chartist Movement Parliamentary Act of 1911.
-Growth of Liberalism.
-Policy of Free Trade Ministries of Peel and Gladstone.
-Growth of Education.
-Growth of Trade Union Movement and Birth of Labour Party.
+Parliamentary Act of 1911: Growth of Liberalism.
+Policy of the Ministries of Peel and Gladsmie.
+Growth of Education: Grade Union Movement and Birth of Labour Party.

 Policy towards the Empire.
 Durham Report.
 British North America Act and Policy of Joseph Chamberlain and the World War I. Irish Home Rule Movement.
-British Foreign Policy of: Canning, Gladstone, Disraeli, Salisbury.
+British Foreign Policy of: Canning Gladstone, Disraeli, Salisbury.